Marker Logo

 .
 A significant historical year for this entry is 1814.

 Location.
 29° 56.73′ N, 89° 59.532′ W. Marker is in Chalmette, Louisiana, in St. Bernard Parish.
-Marker is at the intersection of Chalmette National Park Scenic Rd (Battlefield Rd) and Chalmette National Park Scenic Rd (Tour Loop Rd), on the left when traveling south on Chalmette National Park Scenic Rd (Battlefield Rd).
+It is at the intersection of Chalmette National Park Scenic Rd (Battlefield Rd) and Chalmette National Park Scenic Rd (Tour Loop Rd), on the left when traveling south on Chalmette National Park Scenic Rd (Battlefield Rd).
 The Chalmette National Park Scenic Road, or Battlefield Road, is located within the Chalmette Battlefield portion of the Jean Lafitte National Historical Park and Preserve.
 Touch for map.
 Marker is in this post office area: Chalmette LA 70043, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Batteries Five and Six (about 300 feet away, measured in a direct line); Chalmette Battlefield And National Cemetery (about 400 feet away); The Kentucky Rifle (about 700 feet away); Chalmette Battlefield (about 700 feet away); Fazendeville (about 700 feet away); Battle Of New Orleans 200th Anniversary (approx. 0.2 miles away); The Main Attack (approx. 0.2 miles away); Pakenham's Fall (approx. 0.2 miles away).
+At least 8 other markers are within walking distance of this marker: Batteries Five and Six (about 300 feet away, measured in a direct line); Chalmette Battlefield And National Cemetery (about 400 feet away); The Kentucky Rifle (about 700 feet away); Chalmette Battlefield (about 700 feet away); Fazendeville (about 700 feet away); Battle Of New Orleans 200th Anniversary (approx. 0.2 miles away); The Main Attack (approx. 0.2 miles away); Pakenham's Fall (approx. 0.2 miles away).
 Touch for a list and map of all markers in Chalmette.

 The view of the Batteries Seven and Eight Marker from the road image.
 Click for full size.

-Photographed By James Hulse, January 13, 2023
+Photographed by James Hulse, January 13, 2023

 2. The view of the Batteries Seven and Eight Marker from the road